MattesMrzik/repeat_util/consecutive_kmers/README.md

 3. a `jupyter notebook` in the directory `eval` to analyze the output of the c++ program

 ## cpp_code
+can scan fasta, fastq, gzip fasta and fastq files (gzip -k file), and bam
 ### prerequisites:
 - install [HSTlib](https://github.com/samtools/htslib/tree/develop) and make sure the library path is accessible to the program
 - libseqan2-dev